Glendale Unified School District job in California

 SUPERVISION

-Glendale Unified School District Job In Glendale, CA
+Glendale Unified School District 4.5

-Under the general direction of the Speech Language Pathologist (SLP) or under the supervision of an assigned administrator, the Speech-Language Pathology Assistant (SLP/A) is to provide direct assistance in treating disorders in students related to articulation and phonology, language processing, hearing, and alternative and augmentative communication.
+Under the general direction of the Speech Language Pathologist (SLP) or under the supervision of an assigned administrator, the Speech-Language Pathology Assistant (SLPA) is to provide direct assistance in treating disorders in students related to articulation and phonology, language processing, hearing, and alternative and augmentative communication.

 APPLICATION FILING PERIOD WILL REMAIN OPEN UNTIL A SUFFICIENT NUMBER OF QUALIFIED APPLICATIONS ARE RECEIVED.
 RECRUITMENT MAY CLOSE AT ANY TIME.

 Assignments in this classification are 9.25 months per year and 6 hours per day.
+Positions in this classification include benefits for the employee only.

 Current registration and certification by the State of California Department of Consumer Affairs Board of Speech-Language Pathology and Audiology at the time of application.
 Incumbents must maintain current registration throughout employment in this classification.